magus-corp/.github/profile/README.md

 ### Legislinho - Your Legislative Assistant

-Legislinho is a transformer-based chatbot agent trained to assist and facilitate work with Brazilian legislation documents.
+Legislinho is a transformer-based chat agent trained to assist and facilitate work with Brazilian legislation documents.
 We believe that every government should be transparent and non-reliable on foreign companies.
 Having all its sensitive data stored, processed, and worked "in-house" as opposed to sending it to an overseas server.
 Remember the 2015 NSA scandal?
 And now, the legislative power wants to send all the data?
 To us, it seems like a shitty idea.
 And they made it "pro bono" why is that?

 *Public release date of the repository:* As soon we have a very shitty MVP.